 If neither SG supports the one candidate according to its normal processes, restart the process at step 1.

-If There Are Multiple Candidates From the Registries Stakeholder Group and/or the Registrar Stakeholder Group
+If There Are Multiple Candidates From the Non-Commercial Stakeholder Group and/or the Commercial Stakeholder Group

 Do the following in parallel:

-Ask the Registrars Stakeholder Group to determine if they have a favored candidate.
+Ask the Commercial Stakeholder Group to determine if they have a favored candidate.

-Poll the Registries Stakeholder Group membership using standard voting procedures to determine if there is a clear favorite in the Registries Stakeholder Group:
+Ask the Non-Commercial Stakeholder Group membership to determine if they have a favored candidate:

-If the Registries Stakeholder Group supports one candidate with at least a simple majority according to its normal processes, notify the Registrars Stakeholder Group.
+If the Non-Commercial Stakeholder Group supports one candidate, notify the Commercial Stakeholder Group.

-If the Registrars Stakeholder Group supports the same candidate, select that candidate; the process ends.
+If the Commercial Stakeholder Group supports the same candidate, select that candidate; the process ends.

-If there are only two candidates and the Registries Stakeholder Group supports a different candidate than the Registrars Stakeholder Group, refer the issue to the Executive Committees of both Stakeholder Groups to develop an approach to resolve the differences and implement it; the process would end when the approach has been implemented.
+If there are only two candidates and the Non-Commercial Stakeholder Group supports a different candidate than the Commercial Stakeholder Group, refer the issue to the Executive Committees of both Stakeholder Groups to develop an approach to resolve the differences and implement it; the process would end when the approach has been implemented.

-If there are more than two candidates and the Registries Stakeholder Group supports a different candidate than the Registrars Stakeholder Group, eliminate any candidates not supported by either Stakeholder Group and refer the issue to the Executive Committees of both SGs to develop an approach to resolve the differences and implement it; the process would end when the approach has been implemented.
+If there are more than two candidates and the Non-Commercial Stakeholder Group supports a different candidate than the Commercial Stakeholder Group, eliminate any candidates not supported by either Stakeholder Group and refer the issue to the Executive Committees of both SGs to develop an approach to resolve the differences and implement it; the process would end when the approach has been implemented.

-If there are more than three candidates and the Registries Stakeholder Group does not support one candidate with at least a simple majority according to its normal voting procedures, eliminate all but the top two vote getters and restart the process at step 5.a.
+If there are more than three candidates and the Non-Commercial Stakeholder Group does not support one candidate with at least a simple majority according to its normal voting procedures, eliminate all but the top two vote getters and restart the process at step 5.a.

-**END OF ANNEX 6**